thesyntaxslinger/syntaxslinger.com/docs/docs/software/gitea.md

-# Gitea - The self-hosted GitHub
+# Gitea - The Self-Hosted GitHub

 I use Gitea for all my code repositories.
 I love it because I can have personal repos that aren't hosted on someone else's computer.